Suite 105, 9814-97 Street Grande Prairie, AB T8V 8H5

 Mon & Wed: 8:15am - 4pm; Tues & Thurs: 8:15am - 6pm; Fri 7am - 3:30pm; (Sat & Sunday: Closed)

 Anodyne Chiropractic and Sports Therapy Grande Prairie Clinic

 Anodyne Chiropractic and Sports Therapy was established by Dr Mark P. Timmins in Grande Prairie in 2001, and is a partnership between Dr. Mark P. Timmins, Dr. Kenzo Takeuchi, and Dr. Darcy Krawec.
-The clinic has grown to become a multidisciplinary practice of chiropractic, massage therapy, and naturopathic medicine to serve the needs of Grande Prairie and the greater Peace Region.
+The clinic has grown to become a multidisciplinary practice of chiropractic, massage therapy, and Acupuncture and Traditional Chinese Medicine to serve the needs of Grande Prairie and the greater Peace Region.
 Patients come from as far away as Yellowknife, NWT; Fort Nelson, BC; Hinton, Whitecourt and Fort McMurray, AB, Saskatchewan, the Yukon; and all points in between.

 Mon: 8:15 am – 4 pm

 Massage therapy is the hands-on manipulation of soft tissue such as muscles, connective tissue, tendons, ligaments and joints.
 Massage therapy is designed to relieve muscular tightness…..

 What is Chiropractic?
 Chiropractic is a health care profession that focuses on disorders of the musculoskeletal system and …